 - 2 green onions, finely chopped

-Slightly separate the grains of rice via slightly pressing the rice by a rice scoop.
+Slightly separate the grains of rice by slightly pressing the rice with a rice scoop.
 This step is optional but highly recommended for beginners.
-If I plan to make stir fried rice next day, usually I cook the rice on stove with a claypot or cast iron pot other than a regular rice cooker.
+If I plan to make stir-fried rice the next day, usually I cook the rice on the stove with a clay pot or cast iron pot other than a regular rice cooker.
 You can know more about how to make rice without a rice cooker.

-Heat up 1 tablespoon of cooking oil in a wok or a nonstick skillet (Note 2) and fry shrimp until slightly seared.
+Heat up 1 tablespoon of cooking oil in a wok or a nonstick skillet (Note 2) and fry shrimp and ham dice until slightly seared.
 Transfer out.

-Add the remaining 1 tablespoon of cooking oil and pour in beaten egg and the fried rice.
+Add rice in, and use a turner to separate the rice.
+When the rice grain is slightly warm and hot.
+Add the remaining 1 tablespoon of cooking oil and pour in the beaten egg and the fried rice.
 Give a quick stir so the egg and rice can be mixed well quickly.

-Add green beans, carrots, ham and shrimp, light soy sauce, sprinkle pinch of salt and white pepper.
+Add green beans, carrots, ham, and shrimp, light soy sauce, and sprinkle a pinch of salt and white pepper.
 Give everything a big stir-fry and mix well.
 Then add green onion and fry for another 30 seconds.